Fios-Quest/YouTube-Scripts/src/space/builder.md

 If you really liked the video, you can become a member of the channel or join the Patreon, see the description for more.

-Next time we're getting wild.

-I'm going to explain the Monad pattern BUT without using any of the scary words that are genuinely helpful if you're super into category theory...

-but terrifying if you just want to understand what is actually a super useful pattern.

-If you want to join me potentially upsetting all the Haskell engineers, I hope I'll see you then.
+Next time we're going to talk about higher order functions, and do our best to demystify the fact Rust has numerous closure types.

+So join me next time for that.